IATI/IATI-Guidance/en/humanitarian.rst

 .. meta::
   :title: Humanitarian reporting
-  :description: Please also see the Humanitarian Reporting Guidelines which are currently on the IATI Community Discuss Forum.
+  :description: Please read detailed publishing guidance on how to use the humanitarian elements and attributes.
   :guidance_type: activity
-  :date: September 14, 2016
+  :date: February 17, 2021